-This truly valuable Tonic has been so theroughly ested by all classes of the community that it is now deemed indispensable as a tenic stedicine.
-It costs but little, purifies the blood, and gives tone to the stomach, renovates the system. and prolongs life I now only ask a trial of this valuable tonic.
-COUNTERFEITS.
+This truly valuable Tonic has been se thoroughly tested by all classes of the community that it is now deemed indispensable as a tonic medicine.
+It costs but little, purifies the blood, and gives tone to the stomach, renovates the system, and prolongs life I

-BEWARE OF COUNTERFRITS .- As KUNKEL'S BITTER WINE or IRON is the only sure and effectual remedy in the known world for Dyspessia and Debility, and as there are a number of imitations offered to the public, we would caution the community to purchase none but the genuine article, manufactured by S. A. KUNKEL, and has his stamp on the top of the cork of every bottle.
+BEWARE OF COUNTERFEITS.-As KUNKEL'S BITTER WINE OF Inon is the only sure and effectual remedy in the known world for Dyspessia and Debility, and as there are a number of imitations offered to the public, we would caution the community to purchase none but the genuine article, manufactured by 3.
+A. KUNKEL, and has his stamp on the top of the cork of every bottle.
 The very fact that others are attempting to imitate this valuable remedy proves its worth and speaks volumes in its favor.

-The BITTER WINE of IRON is put up in 75 cent and \$1 bottles, and sold by all respectable druggists throughout the country.
-Be particular that every hottle bears the fac simile of the proprietor's signa-
+The BITTER WINE OF IRON is put up in 75 cent and \$1 bottles, and sold by all respectable druggists hroughout the country.
+Be particular that every nottle bears the fac simile of the proprietor's signa-

-General Depot, 118 Macket st., Harrisburg.
-Pa.
-For sale in Greencastle, by J. H. HOSTETTER, and all respectable dealers throughout the county.
-Prepared and sold.
-Wholesale and Retail, by KUNKEL & BORTHER.
+General Depot, 118 Market st., Harrisburg, Pa.
+For sale in Greencastle. by J. H HOSTETTER, and all respectable dealers throughout the county.
+Prepared and sold, Wholesale and Retail, by KUNKEL & BORTHER,

-Apothecarys, 118 Market Street, [Nov9,'63-6m] Harrisburg.
+Apothecarys, 118 Market Street, Harrisburg.
+[Nov9,'68-6m]